cryptomator/cryptomator.github.io/content/boxcryptor-alternative.en.md

 ## Conclusion: When Boxcryptor or Cryptomator Are the Right Alternative for You {#conclusion}

-You now know the differences between Boxcryptor and the alternative Cryptomator.
-Now you can form your own opinion:
+Now you know the differences between Boxcryptor and its alternative Cryptomator.
+Draw your own conclusions:

 Check whether the advantages of open-source software and thus the security-relevant criteria are important to you.
 If you like the approach of Cryptomator, it could be the more suitable alternative for you.

-Perhaps the range of functions of Boxcryptor is sufficient for you?
+Perhaps the features provided by Boxcryptor are sufficient for you?
 Then you can decide according to your personal preference.

 {{< /markdownify >}}</div>